 Rebecca dropped a small note into his cup and stared the crazed man in his eyes.

 The man’s left eye stopped bouncing to the side and locked with Rebecca’s, his face taking a serious tone, as did his voice.

 “Well, nothing worth a little penny.”
 The man shook his cup and yelled.

 “Plese marm joost a cup moore.”

 Rebecca dropped a larger note in, looking back at Percy with expectation.

 “For that bigger note, I can tell you there is a gentleman there.
-One who will be cash heavy, big brown coat, dirty black hair.
-A rich fellow, likes to play poor.”
+One who will be cash-heavy, big brown coat and dirty black hair.
+A rich fellow likes to play poor.”

 “You passed about three of us on your way here.
-One was sitting next to Jack’s apartment, heard you talk aloud about a market.
+One was sitting next to Jack’s apartment and heard you talk aloud about a market.
 Got to remember we are everywhere.”